wisamb/KeystrokeDynamics/README.md

   <img src="/images/unnamed-chunk-10-1.png" style="width:80%">
 </figure>

-Using boxplots (Figure 2), we find a large number of outliers and several extreme values.
+Using boxplots (Figure 2), there is a large number of outliers and several extreme values.
 Extreme values are defined as having total.time greater than 10 seconds.
-Outliers will not be removed due to their high numbers; however, subjects 036 and 049 account for 31 of the 35 extreme data points (Table 2).
+Outliers will not be removed due to their high numbers; however, subjects 036 and 049 account for 31 of the 35 extreme data points (Table 3).
 Therefore, data from these two subjects are excluded from the analysis.

 <figure>
   <figcaption>Figure 2.
 Boxplots to identify anomalies</figcaption>